BlakeMcBride1625/BTD6-Auto-Assign/README.md

 - `BTD6_API_KEY environment variable is not set!` → Add the key to `.env`
 - `Invalid API key!` → Key is revoked or incorrect
 - `API validation request timed out` → Network issue or API is down
+- `Service Unavailable - The bot is currently unavailable due to API validation issues` → API key became invalid during runtime (commands will fail until key is fixed)

 ### Bot not responding to commands